 Attribute Sources & API Names

-When creating an attribute, you can select it's source - either Salesforce or through API (which denotes all other sources).
-If an attribute is set up as Source=Salesforce, it cannot be updated from any other source (API or CSV) and Totango will ignore the data sent by to this attribute, without showing an error.
+When creating an attribute, you can select its source - either Salesforce or through API (which denotes all other sources).
+If an attribute is set up as Source=Salesforce, it cannot be updated from any other source (API or CSV) and Totango will ignore the data sent to this attribute, without showing an error.
+Note: This setting is for the Legacy Salesforce connector.
+The new SFDC connector does not rely on this button.
+This functionality will be retired soon.

 Note: the API name is the attribute identification you need to use in order to update it's value from any source.

-Note: Totango does not support special characters in the API name of attributes (Examples: .,#,?,*..), only underscore "_".
+Note: Totango does not support special characters in the API name of attributes (Examples: .,#,?,*..), only dash "-" and underscore "_"